oburzony/Sierpinski-Pyramid-Fractal/README.md

 ## Description
 The Sierpinski Pyramid project is the implementation of a graphical program that creates an animated, interactive, three-dimensional Sierpinski pyramid.
 The program was created in Python using libraries such as Pygame, PyOpenGL, PIL (Pillow), and numpy.

-*NOTE:* In the document [screenshots_sierpinski_pyramid.pdf](screenshots_sierpinski_pyramid.pdf) you can find screenshots from the animation, presenting the functioning features.

 ## Requirements
 To run the program, you need to install the required libraries: